MaybachZee/WPAProject/README.md

 ## Credits

-This application was developed by [Your Name].
+This application was developed by [MaybachZee].